roleoroleo/yi-hack-MStar/README.md

 ## Supported cameras

-Currently this project supports only the following camera:
+Currently this project supports only the following cameras:

 - Yi 1080p Home 6FUS and 9FUS with firmware 4.5.0
-- Yi 1080p Dome 6FUS with firmware 4.6.0
+- Yi 1080p Dome 6FUS and BFUS with firmware 4.6.0

 This firmware completely overwrite the original firmware.
 So, USE AT YOUR OWN RISK.